abhardwaj09/pykidsclub/README.md

 - Women make up only 28% of STEM jobs
 - 1.3 billion students all over the world do not have access to household internet
 - 12% of American students don't have access to a computer at home

+## **Why Computer Science?**
+With the fast-changing digital driven world, computer science is a career path rapidly gaining popularity around the world.
+70% of jobs today require computer & technology skills Most C.S jobs only require a Bachelors degree
+Below are a list of high paying jobs that require CompSci:
+- Front End Developer
+- Software Engineer
+- Data Scientist
+- Mobile Security engineer
+We hope that our classes has a lasting impact on our students and gives them a key insight for career paths of tomorrow.

 ##### @ PyKidsClub 2022